Skip to Content

 Summary

-She is also Director of DEI and Insights at Unthink where she utilises advanced statistical analysis in conjunction with qualitative methodology to audit global companies' demographics, DEI maturity, and needs of minoritised groups, providing strategic guidance for targeted interventions.
+Professor Milner is also Director of EDI and Insights at Unthink where she utilises advanced statistical analysis in conjunction with qualitative methodology to audit global companies' demographics, EDI maturity, and needs of minoritised groups, providing strategic guidance for targeted interventions.

-Dr Milner graduated from Emory University with a double major in Sociology and Women's Studies and went on to complete her MA and PhD in Sociology at the University of Miami.
-Prior to her move to Brunel, she was a Teaching Assistant Professor of Sociology and African American Studies at the University of Alabama at Birmingham and Lecturer in Social Determinants of Health at Queen Mary University of London.
+Professor Milner graduated from Emory University with a double major in Sociology and Women's Studies and went on to complete her MA and PhD in Sociology at the University of Miami.
+Prior to her roles at Brunel in Business, Global Public Health, and Sport and Exercise Sciences, she was a Teaching Assistant Professor of Sociology and African American Studies at the University of Alabama at Birmingham and Lecturer in Social Determinants of Health at Queen Mary University of London.

 Newest selected publications